 Some children may however have more persistent difficulty adjusting to the changes we are all experiencing due to the pandemic and may benefit from additional support to cope during this time.
-These children and young people may benefit from tailored interventions
+Those children experiencing these difficulties in school may benefit

 The Education based Emotional Wellbeing practitioners (EEWP) Team

-The Educational Emotional Wellbeing Team is part of the Educational Psychology Team and aims to
+The Education Emotional Wellbeing Team is part of the Educational Psychology Team and aims to

 provide early intervention for children and young people who are presenting with concerns which appear to have